symfony-cmf/symfony-cmf-docs/bundles/simple-cms.rst

 While the core CMF components focus on flexibility, the simple CMS trades away some of that flexibility in favor of simplicity.

+The SimpleCmsBundle provides a solution to easily map content, routes and menu items based on a single tree structure in the content repository.

+For a simple example installation of the bundle check out the `Symfony CMF Standard Edition <https://github.com/symfony-cmf/symfony-cmf-standard>`_

+The `CMF website <https://github.com/symfony-cmf/symfony-cmf-website/>`_ is another application using the SimpleCmsBundle.

 .. index:: SimpleCmsBundle, i18n

 Dependencies